shaddad3/cs412_project/README.md

 The following changes have been made to the original playground:

-- Added new synthetic datasets: `checkerboard`, `moons`,
+- Added new synthetic datasets: `checkerboard`, `moons` (changes inside of dataset.ts)
-- Implemented autofill feature that suggests neural network configurations based on the selected dataset
+- Implemented autofill feature that suggests neural network configurations based on the selected dataset (changes in presetConfigs.ts, playground.ts)
-- Added popup explanation when autofilling a dataset to improve user understanding
+- Added popup explanation when autofilling a dataset to improve user understanding (changes in presetConfigs.ts, playground.ts)
-- UI adjustments for new datasets and autofill butoon
+- UI adjustments for new datasets and autofill button (changes in playground.ts)

 > These modifications were made for academic and educational purposes, as part of a course project.